 Data Scientists shouldn’t be interviewed using the same process and questions as an Engineer, since they have an entirely different set of skills and job requirements.
 Common programming interview questions about sorting lists, recursion, or binary arithmetic won’t help evaluate a Data Scientist’s skills and may send a signal that the company doesn’t understand their role.

 At Stack Overflow, we recently implemented an interview process for Data Scientists where the candidate goes through three steps:

 The steps above aren't the only approach to interview, but they show how the emphasis should be on practical analysis skills rather than abstract programming problems.

-If this is their first Data Scientist hire, they should ask this first.
-It’s a common question since some companies hire a data scientist before they need one, simply because “everyone’s doing it.”
+If this is the first time they're hiring data scientists, they should ask this first.
+It’s a common question since some companies hire a Data Scientist before they need one, simply because “everyone’s doing it.”
 Examples of reasons a company may need data scientists include to implement or improve machine-learning driven features, or to answer specific and business-relevant questions about their datasets.